Surlej

 Surlej is a village in Graubünden, Switzerland.
 It is located close to Sankt Moritz and Silvaplana.

 The town is known for having had Friedrich Nietzsche among its visitors; the philosopher spent every summer from 1883 to 1888 there.
-He often sat on a stone on the shore of Lake Silvaplana, where he came up with the idea of eternal recurrence, the key concept of his major poetic work "Thus Spoke Zarathustra".
+He often sat on a stone on the shore of Lake Silvaplana, where he came up with the idea of eternal recurrence, one of the key concepts of his major poetic work "Thus Spoke Zarathustra".